Zaid-Ajaj/tagmeme-analyzer/README.md

 const color = Option.Some('green')

-// Correct usage, no errors
+// Correct use, no errors
 const colorValue = Option.match(color, {
     Some: colorName => colorName,
     None: () => 'blue'